ivan-markov-666/cypress-custom-framework/README.md

 Because sometimes we will need to upload files, there is a folder where we can put those files.
 The folder is located in "cypress/uploads".
 Of course, you can use any other folder inside your storage.

 ### Colorize the log:
-Cypress doesn't have a mechanism for colourizing the cy.log text.
-By default, this text is coloured in black, like everything else.
-But for our frame, this colour needs to be changed.
+Cypress doesn't have a mechanism for colorizing the cy.log text.
+By default, this text is colored in black, like everything else.
+But for our frame, this color needs to be changed.
 That's why we are using a cypress-dark theme.
-To colourize the cy.log, add the following CSS rule at the bottom of the file "node_modules/cypress-dark/src/dark.css":
+To colorize the cy.log, add the following CSS rule at the bottom of the file "node_modules/cypress-dark/src/dark.css":
 ```
 li[class~="command-name-log"] div.command-wrapper-text > span > span > span {
   color: red!important;